ast4rt3/IAS_IDSproject_Python/README.md

 A simple Python-based process manager with a watchlist feature.
 by: *Lawrence Heras*

-##
+## Note
-🤷‍♂️ For now program must run on the administrator terminal and not the application itself cuz its not a application yet 🤷‍♂️
+🤷‍♂️For now program must run on the administrator terminal and not the application itself cuz its not a application yet🤷‍♂️ for now the working features are

+****VVVVVVVVVVVVVV****
 ## Features
 - 🔍 **Search** for running processes
 - ❌ **Kill** selected processes